Who Framed Roger Rabbit: Casting

 Lou Hirsch auditioned to play a human character in the film, but ended up providing the voice of Baby Herman instead, which Hirsch described as "a combination of Wallace Beery and his [British] friends imitating [him]".
 Williams stated that Herman's design was a combination of "Elmer Fudd and Tweety crashed together".
 Fleischer also voiced Benny the Cab, Psycho, and Greasy.
 Lou Rawls was the original choice for Benny the Cab but was replaced by Fleischer.
 Jim Cummings was originally going to voice some of the weasels.
+Joel Silver was cast as Raoul J. Raoul, the frustrated director of the cartoon Somethin's Cookin, as part of a prank aimed at Disney CEO Michael Eisner, who had a strained relationship with Silver.
+Silver shaved his beard and paid his own expenses to not have his name in initial cast lists.
+When Eisner learned of Silver's casting as Raoul after production wrapped, he praised the performance.

-Russi Taylor and Tony Pope recorded some scenes as Minnie Mouse and Goofy, respectively, but said scenes did not make the final cut, despite the former actor being listed in the end credits; Bill Farmer recorded a couple of lines for Goofy and performed his singing voice for one version of the song "Smile, Darn Ya, Smile!".
-Mel Blanc reprised his roles as Bugs Bunny, Daffy Duck, Porky Pig, Tweety and Sylvester the Cat; Blanc was also going to voice Yosemite Sam and Foghorn Leghorn, but could not do the voices properly as they were very rough on his vocal cords during his old age, so he was replaced with Joe Alaskey.
-Alaskey's scene with Foghorn was cut from the final version.
+Russi Taylor and Tony Pope recorded some scenes as Minnie Mouse and Goofy, respectively, but said scenes did not make the final cut, despite the former actor being listed in the end credits.
+Additional toon voices were provided by a loop group consisting of Frank Welker, Bill Farmer, Nancy Cartwright, Anne Lockhart, Jack Angel, Mickie McGowan, and others; Welker voiced Dumbo, Farmer recorded a couple of lines for Goofy for the ending scene (though they would be re-recorded by Pope in the final version), and Cartwright provided the vocal effects of a toon shoe.

+Mel Blanc reprised his roles as Bugs Bunny, Daffy Duck, Porky Pig, Tweety, and Sylvester the Cat, alternating with his son Noel Blanc during production.
+Blanc had intended to voice Yosemite Sam and Foghorn Leghorn, but could not do the voices properly as they had become rough on his vocal chords, thus he was replaced with Joe Alaskey.
+However, a scene featuring Foghorn was cut from the final version.
 Blanc also could not do Daffy's "woo-hoos" as energetic as he used to, so animator Dave Spafford filled in for him.
+Bob Bergen recorded Porky's line of dialogue at the end of the film, despite not having done the character professionally at the time, but was replaced with Blanc.

 Williams provided the voice of Droopy, whom he stated years later was his favorite cartoon character.
-Mary Healey recorded Betty Boop's original lines after Mae Questel dropped out, but was replaced by Questel, who was brought back to reprise the role.
-The Toons' singing voices for "Smile, Darn Ya, Smile!" at the end of the film were performed by most of the animators, recorded during a wrap party.
+Mary Healey recorded Betty Boop's original lines after Mae Questel had dropped out.
+However, Healey was replaced by Questel, who was brought back to reprise the role.
+Cherry Davis voiced Woody Woodpecker, having been selected by Walter Lantz to voice the character following his wife Grace Stafford's retirement from the role.
+The toons' singing voices for "Smile, Darn Ya, Smile!" in the scene in which Eddie arrives in Toontown were performed by the loop group, with Bill Farmer doing Goofy's singing voice.
+The song's reprisal at the end of the film was performed by most of the animators, recorded during a wrap party at the Barbican Centre in London.